OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

   - `NONE`: The image will be linked and no more storage capacity will be used
   - `SELF`: The image will be cloned in the Images datastore
   - `SYSTEM`: The image will be cloned in the System datastore
-- `SHARED`: determines if the storage holding the system datastore is shared among the different hosts or not.
-Valid values: `yes` or `no`.
+- `SHARED`: determines if the storage holding the system datastore is shared among the different Hosts or not.
+Valid values: `yes` or `no`
 - `DS_MIGRATE`: set to `YES` if system datastore migrations are allowed for this TM.
-Only useful for system datastore TMs.
+Only useful for system datastore TMs
 - `ALLOW_ORPHANS`: Whether snapshots can live without parents:
   > - `YES`: The snapshot will be attempted to be deleted even if it has children
   > - `NO`: The snapshot will not be attempted to be deleted if it has children
-  > - `MIXED`: Creates children snapshots from the current active(last recovered) snapshot.
-This also takes into account some dependencies which can appear after a revert snapshot action in Ceph datastores.
+  > - `MIXED`: Creates children snapshots from the current active (last recovered) snapshot.
+This also takes into account some dependencies which can appear after a revert snapshot action in Ceph datastores
   > - `FORMAT`: Allows orphans based on the image format in a `SHARED` datastore.
 For `QCOW2` this acts as `NO` and for `RAW` this acts as `YES`

 Sample configuration: